Archive for the ‘Here's an Idea’ Category

 What ifHere’s an idea.

 Recently I read about some bloggers who had been devastated by the loss of their writings.
 It sounds like this wasn’t just a coincidence, but rather a global problem with the service they were using, Blogger.
-Doesn’t matter; I run my blog with Wordpress.
+Doesn’t matter; I run my blog with WordPress.
 But it did get me thinking.

 Once upon a time, I installed a word count plug-in on my blog.
 It’s right up there at the top of this page.
 As I write this, the total is up around 168,000 words.
 That’s a hell of a lot of information to lose.

 Oh, I’ve got backups.
 My web host can roll back to a previous image of the server at a moment’s notice.
-Plus, Wordpress has a MySQL database backup option.
+Plus, WordPress has a MySQL database backup option.
 Heck, if worse came to worst, I could go back to the original text documents I used to compose each entry.
 Of course, they’re often not the final edits, don’t contain the photos posted along with them, and they’re spread out among four computers and various backup discs…

 You know what would be cool?
 Getting a copy of my blog printed as a book with one of those online vanity presses.
 I’m under no illusions that it would be of interest to anyone but myself, but you have to admit that it’d be a pretty neat-o way to archive all I’ve written.